Frequently Asked Questions

 What are the different ways we can work together?

 I offer in-person, online (client must be in Minnesota), and in-home sessions.
-In-home sessions are reserved for 65+ clients.
+In-home sessions are reserved for older adult clients (generally 55+).

-Online Therapy: The option to do therapy remotely is very appealing for many clients.
-There is comfort in doing a therapy session from the comfort of their own home or at the office.
-For busy professionals, this may be a great option.
+Online Therapy: The option to do therapy online is appealing for many clients.
+Attending a therapy session from the comfort of their own home or office makes life much easier.
+It’s a great option for busy professionals and stay at home parents.

 In-home Therapy: Having your therapist come to your home may be a great fit for some clients.
-This option is reserved for 65+ clients.
+This option is reserved for older adult clients (generally 55+).
 In-home sessions are 50 minutes or 100 minutes long.

 Will our conversations remain confidential?